AlexanderEscobarL/node-base-app/README.md

 3. docker compose

 # setup
-Follow the steps to run locally the application.
+Follow the steps to run the application locally.

-0. create .env an paste the next variables:
+0. create .env file and paste the next variables into it:
     PORT=8080
     DATABASE_URL=postgresql://postgres:P@ssword@localhost:5432/postgres